Darcy's law: Brinkman form of Darcy's law

 where β is an effective viscosity term.
 This correction term accounts for flow through medium where the grains of the media are porous themselves, but is difficult to use, and is typically neglected.

+Multiphase flow

+In 1936, based on experimental results by his colleagues Ralph Dewey Wyckoff and Holbrook Gorham Boset, Morris Muskat and Milan W. Meres generalized Darcy's law to cover a multiphase flow of water, oil and gas in the porous medium of a petroleum reservoir.
+The Darcy's law for multiphase flow by Muskat and others provide the analytical foundation for reservoir engineering that exists to this day.

-Validity of Darcy's law
+Validity

 Darcy's law is valid for laminar flow through sediments.
 In fine-grained sediments, the dimensions of interstices are small; thus, the flow is laminar.
 Coarse-grained sediments also behave similarly, but in very coarse-grained sediments, the flow may be turbulent.
 Hence Darcy's law is not always valid in such sediments.

 For flow through commercial circular pipes, the flow is laminar when the Reynolds number is less than 2000 and turbulent when it is more than 4000, but in some sediments, it has been found that flow is laminar when the value of the Reynolds number is less than 1.